 If you possess any of the skills listed above or have an interest in the field, then you could be on your way to becoming a member of one of the fastest growing branches in today’s healthcare field.
 With training and dedication, you can acquire the skills you need.

-The Medical Billing and Coding Certificate Program at Swedish Institute is designed for students to earn their certificate in as little as nine months.
-Your new career can be only months away.
+The Medical Billing and Coding Certificate Program at Swedish Institute is designed for students to earn their certificate in as little as twelve months.
+Your new career can be only a short year away.